MatTaNg/Moment/README.md

 4. The code will remove Moments which have expired when the User tries to grab an image from the database.
 5. For a high level summary of how the code works you can go to www.draw.io.com and open the xml diagrams contained in this repository.
 6. In constants.js there is a variable called "DEV_MODE"; setting this to false allows you to use ionic serve by shutting off anything having to do with location tracking.

+<b> Known Issues </b>
+1. Seems like JavaScript enjoys to torture me by setting a global variable to undefined for no reason at all.
+Two examples are in moments.controller and moments.service.
+You will see an angry line with a comment perplexed as to this behavior.